tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 Compare the totals against number of SNPs which have minor allele frequencies greater than 0 (and hence are useful for statistical analysis).
-Do this for all 5 populations (EAS, EUR, SAS, EUR and AFR), using the code given below:
+Do this for all 5 populations (EAS, EUR, SAS, EUR and AFR), using the code below:

     grep -F "AFR" plink.frq.strat > freq_report.afr
     grep -F "AMR" plink.frq.strat > freq_report.amr